Your Directors have pleasure in presenting their 12th Annual Reportand the Audited Statement of Accounts for the Financial Year ended March 31 2018.

-Disclosure Under the Sexual Harassment of Women at Workplace (Prevention Prohibitionand Redressal) Act 2013
+Disclosure under the Sexual Harassment of Women at Workplace (Prevention Prohibitionand Redressal) Act 2013

 The Company has in place an Anti Sexual Harassment Policy in line with the requirementsof Sexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act2013.
-An Internal Committee has been set up to redress the complaints received regardingsexual harassment at workplace.
+An Internal committee has been set up to redress the complaints received regardingsexual harassment at workplace.
 All employees including trainees are covered under thispolicy.

 The following is the summary of sexual harassment complaints received and disposed offduring the current

 1. Number of Complaints received: Nil

 2. Number of Complaints disposed off: Nil